BSA Scoutmaster Handbook Covers

 The Official Scoutmaster Handbook, Seventh Edition, 1981-90, all soft cover

-Painting by Joseph Csatari (who also did the Scout Handbook and Patrol Leader Handbook covers during this time frame).
+Cover is the 1981 Joseph Csatari painting "After Hours" (Csatari paintings also appeared on the covers of the Scout Handbook and Patrol Leader Handbook during this time frame).

 This excessively posed color photograph is the first cover photo since the First Edition.
 This is the last Scoutmaster Handbook that is a true book (that is, bound).